ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 ## 🚀 Roadmap: Step-by-step guide to building Version 4

 ### 🎯 Milestone: Create your database schema
-1. Write PostgreSQL code that will do the following:
+1. Write PostgreSQL code to:
    a.
-Create the 3 tables: users, saved countries, and country counts
+Create 3 tables: `users`, `saved_countries`, and `country_counts`
    b.
-Insert at least 3 rows of data into each of the 3 tables.
+Insert at least 3 rows of sample data into each table
    c.
-Create the SQL queries that your project will need in order to store and retrieve the Form data, Saved Countries data, and Country Count data.
+Write SQL queries your API will need to:
+        - Store and retrieve Form data
+        - Store and retrieve Saved Countries data
+        - Store and retrieve Country Count data

 ### 🎯 Milestone: Set up your PostgreSQL database on Neon
-1. Use Neon.tech and your database schema to:
+1. Use Neon.tech to:
   - Create a new database
-  - Create tables in your database for form data, saved countries, and view counts
-  - Insert at least 3 rows of data into each table
+  - Set up your schema (create the 3 tables and insert rows of sample data)
+  - Confirm that the data was inserted successfully

-### Set up your server
+### Set up your server in the `server-local` folder
-1. Create a `src` folder for `server-local`
+1. In the terminal, `cd` into your `server-local` folder
 2. Run `npm init` to create your `package.json` file
 3. Install the following `npm` packages: `express` and `pg`
-4. Create your server file called `index.js`
+4. Create a `src` folder inside of the `server-local` folder
+5. In the `src` folder, create your new server file called `index.js`.
+This file is where you will build all of your API endpoints!

 ### 🎯 Milestone: Build API Endpoints for Form data
 - `POST /add-one-user`: Save submitted form data